khalilliu/awesome-github-repos/data.md

 *   [ourongxing/chatgpt-vercel](https://github.com/ourongxing/chatgpt-vercel) - Elegant and Powerfull.
 Powered by OpenAI and Vercel.

-*   [sugarforever/chat-ollama](https://github.com/sugarforever/chat-ollama) - ChatOllama is an open source chatbot based on LLMs.
-It supports a wide range of language models, and knowledge base management.
+*   [sugarforever/chat-ollama](https://github.com/sugarforever/chat-ollama) - ChatOllama is an open-source AI chatbot that brings cutting-edge language models to your fingertips while keeping your data private and secure.

 *   [eumemic/ai-legion](https://github.com/eumemic/ai-legion) - An LLM-powered autonomous agent platform